Dog Bite Lawyers in Fort Mill, South Carolina

 The reality is, one dog bite occurs every 75 seconds, each day, throughout the country, which leads to over one thousand people being treated in hospital emergency departments for dog bite injuries every 24 hours.

-If you have been bitten by a dog in South Carolina, contact our York County personal injury lawyers today to learn more about your rights, who can be held liable for your financial recovery needs, and how we can pursue the best outcome for your unique circumstances during a free consultation today.
+If you have been bitten by a dog in South Carolina, contact our York County personal injury lawyers today to learn more about your rights, who can be held liable for your financial recovery needs, and how we can pursue the best outcome for your unique circumstances during a consultation today.

 Why Do Dogs Bite?